Neelukumari1820/GuessTheMovie/README.md

 # GuessTheMovie
-With some provided hints you have to guess the Bollywood movies name
+This is a simple fun game made with tkinter .One has to guess the bollywood movies name with the help of provided hints.